 Most industry insiders predict that this year more people will jet off on city breaks, inter-railing around Europe and heading off traveling in greater numbers than ever.
-And they’re spoilt for choice for the sheer range of excellent accommodation options out there.
+And they’re spoil it for choice for the sheer range of excellent accommodation options out there.

 The number of backpackers hostels and free youth hostels has risen in response to an increased desire for cheap service.
 Because of a radical overhaul of the travel industry in the last five years.

 The package holiday for so long a staple of summer holidays has become unfashionable as people looked to move away from the uniformity they promoted.
 And the conventional high street travel agent is feeling the pinch as people found they could cut out the middleman and make their own arrangements online.